 The Career & College Information collection (CCIC) contains print and non-print materials relating to careers, colleges and universities, scholarships, the job search, professional school examinations, career certification tests and related topics.
 Duplicates will be purchased for heavily used items.

-Materials are added to the Philanthropy collection on the basis of suitability for local nonprofit users, the recommendation of major review sources (utilizing primarily the Chronicle of Philanthropy with additional sources), the recommendation of Donors Forum librarians and the recommendation of individual nonprofit staff and/or local philanthropic groups.
+Materials are added to the Philanthropy collection on the basis of suitability for local nonprofit users, the recommendation of major review sources (utilizing primarily the Chronicle of Philanthropy with additional sources), the recommendation of Forefront librarians and the recommendation of individual nonprofit staff and/or local philanthropic groups.

 The purpose of this circulating collection is to support the recreational information needs of the College community.
 This collection will consist primarily of award-winning material and/or items that are in high demand by users.
 Requests for specific titles and for multiple copies are considered on an individual basis.
 Titles remain in these collections until either their popularity diminishes or their physical condition deteriorates beyond repair.